 Plagiarism is quite common among ESL students and can have many causes.
 Please contact the child's ESL teacher if the problem persists despite implementing some of the advice on how to deal with it.

-It is helpful if you know a little about the ESL student's background and interests, since this will enable you to make connections to their personal lives.
+It is helpful if you know a little about the ESL students' backgrounds and interests, since this will enable you to make connections to their personal lives.
 At the ESL placement interview the ESL teacher finds out this information and then sends it out to all concerned by e-mail.
 Little things can be important, such as spelling the child's name correctly and learning how to pronounce it with some accuracy.
 It is also helpful in class to seat ESL students with native-speakers who are sympathetic and encouraging.
 You can also devise group activities in which the ESL student's contribution is essential to the successful completion of the task.
 (See next question!)

 On a more general level, it is useful if the culture and history of the student can be incorporated into lessons.
 [More] It is important that students feel teachers respect their cultures as much as the dominant cultures of the school.
 (The ESL department has a very useful set of materials of the different countries of the world, called Culturegrams.
 There is also another set in the school library.)